Hilbert schemes, commuting matrices, and hyperk\"ahler geometry: Space curves

-We consider the fibrewise Hilbert scheme $Z_d$ of $d$ points for the projection $\pi:\oP^3\backslash \oP^1\to \oP^1$ (cf.\ \S\ref{projective} with $r=3$).
-It is a $(2d+1)$-dimensional complex manifold with a holomorphic projection $p:Z_d\to \oP^1$. $Z_d$ is a twistor space of a pseudo-hyperk\"ahler\footnote{i.e.\ a pseudo-Riemannian manifold $M$ with a fibrewise action of quaternions on $TM$, parallel with respect to the Levi-Civita connection.} manifold: it comes equipped with an antiholomorphic involution $\sigma$ covering the antipodal map on $\oP^1$ (induced from the standard antiholomorphic involution on the total space of $\sO_{\oP^1}(1)\oplus \sO_{\oP^1}(1)$ (which is isomorphic to $\oP^3\backslash \oP^1$) and an $\sO_{\oP^1}(2)$-valued symplectic form $\omega$ along the fibres of $\pi$, again induced from the $\sO_{\oP^1}(2)$-valued fibrewise symplectic form on the total space of $\sO_{\oP^1}(1)\oplus \sO_{\oP^1}(1)$ (recall \cite{Beau} that the Hilbert scheme of $d$ points on a symplectic surface has a canonical symplectic structure).
-The pseudo-hyperk\"ahler manifold is then the Kodaira moduli space of $\sigma$-invariant sections of $p$, the normal bundle of which splits as $\sO(1)^{\oplus 2d}$ \cite{HKLR}.
+$Z_d$ satisfies the necessary conditions to be the twistor space of a pseudo-hyperk\"ahler manifold (i.e.\ a pseudo-Riemannian manifold $M$ with a fibrewise action of quaternions on $TM$, parallel with respect to the Levi-Civita connection): \begin{itemize} \item[(i)] it has an antiholomorphic involution $\sigma$ covering the antipodal map on $\oP^1$, induced from the standard antiholomorphic involution on the total space of $\sO_{\oP^1}(1)\oplus \sO_{\oP^1}(1)\simeq \oP^3\backslash \oP^1$; \item[(ii)]it has an $\sO_{\oP^1}(2)$-valued symplectic form $\omega$ along the fibres of $\pi$, again induced\footnote{Recall \cite{Beau} that the Hilbert scheme of $d$ points on a symplectic surface has a canonical symplectic structure.} from the $\sO_{\oP^1}(2)$-valued fibrewise symplectic form on the total space of $\sO_{\oP^1}(1)\oplus \sO_{\oP^1}(1)$. \end{itemize} The pseudo-hyperk\"ahler manifold is then the Kodaira moduli space of $\sigma$-invariant sections of $p$, the normal bundle of which splits as $\sO_{\oP^1}(1)^{\oplus 2d}$ \cite[\S3(F)]{HKLR}.